-The project HousErasmus+ tackles an important obstacle for mobility: the lack of affordable accommodation for international students and trainees during their mobility period.
-In particular, the hinders faced by exchange students as one of the main beneficiaries of Erasmus+ are examined.
+The project HousErasmus+ is ESN's biggest project ever.
+It tackled an important obstacle for mobility: the lack of affordable accommodation for international students and trainees during their mobility period.
+In particular, the hinders faced by exchange students as one of the main beneficiaries of Erasmus+ were examined.

-The project includes several stages; the initial mapping and choice of focus areas, study visits and surveys which address all main actors involved (students, International Relations Offices, municipalities/regions, housing providers etc.) which all contribute to concrete policy recommendations on how to improve the situation.
-Using the acquired knowledge, regional conferences will provide a space for capacity building, peer-learning and gaining further insight of the field.
-Further refining the results for a final conference in Brussels, the project will extensively disseminate its findings and effectively raise awareness for both the policy recommendations and the challenges accommodation poses on mobility.
+The project included several stages; the initial mapping and choice of focus areas, study visits and surveys which address all main actors involved (students, International Relations Offices, municipalities/regions, housing providers etc.) which all contributed to the concrete policy recommendations mentioned above.